 Exercise 2: Multiple Choice

-Instruction: Choose in each group the correct sentence with the right simple past tense of a strong verb.
+Instruction: Choose the correct sentence in each group with the correct simple past tense of a strong verb.
 Pay attention to the vowel change and the correct conjugation without extra -te(n)/-de(n).

 1.

-Incorrect: singular does not get -en and the vowel change is wrong.
+Incorrect: singular does not get -en and the vowel change is incorrect.

 Incorrect: strong verbs do not get -de(n) in the past tense.